-The Regent’s Park College library service consists of three libraries each with its own distinct focus.
+The Regent’s Park College library service consists of three libraries, each with its own distinct focus.

 The Angus Library and Archive

 The Angus Library and Archive is the leading world-class collection for the study of Baptist and nonconformist history and heritage.
-It is currently closed.

 The Angus collection comprises over 70,000, printed works, manuscripts, minute books and artefacts from the late fifteenth century onwards.

 Baptist and nonconformist history are among the many subjects people research in the Angus, with people also studying slavery, human rights, women’s rights, missionary work, geography and linguistics to name a few.